JustinAronson/artificial-life/README.md

 If Bob were to undergo a change link size mutation: ![IMG_0905](https://user-images.githubusercontent.com/11809261/225108964-9aae1c0f-4b4f-450d-b74d-018816b387a1.PNG)

 # Simulation Overview
-The simulation submitted for Assignment 8 used the constants found in constants.py.
-The runs for seeds (1, 2, 3, 4, and 5) in the graph below can be repeated by running search.py.
+The simulation submitted for the Final Project used the constants found in constants.py.
+The runs for seeds (20, 21, ...
+28, 29) in the graph below can be repeated by running search.py.
 Other runs can be tested by changing the value used by ``` random.seed() ``` in search.py.

 The fitness of a robot was determined by the robot's Euclidean distance to the point -100, -100.
 A smaller distance was prefered.
 If the blue cube is a robot, its goal is to approach the yellow square:
 ![IMG_0909](https://user-images.githubusercontent.com/11809261/225109812-2ff7d8dd-73ff-4c8c-9481-416c424e44f9.PNG)